 Either serve the roasted boneless leg of lamb as is or prepare a lamb gravy using the leftover lamb drippings.

 Pro Tip: Slice the lamb before serving so the meat doesn't dry out.

 How To Make Lamb Gravy

-To make the lamb gravy, separate the lamb and vegetables from the juice using a slotted spoon.
-Pour the lamb drippings through a mesh strainer to remove any large chunks still remaining.
+Separate the lamb and vegetables from the juice using a slotted spoon to make the lamb gravy.
+Pour the lamb drippings through a mesh strainer to remove any large chunks remaining.
 Set the lamb drippings aside.

-In a small pot on the stovetop, add 2 tablespoons of butter on high heat.
-Once the butter is melted, add 2 tablespoons of flour.
-Whisk the butter and flour together for about 30 seconds or until fully combined.
+In a small pot on the stovetop, add butter on medium-high heat.
+Once the butter is melted, add flour.
+Whisk the butter and flour together for about 30 seconds or until thoroughly combined.

-Add the strained lamb drippings (about 2 cups) continuing to mix together with a whisk.
+Add the strained lamb drippings, continuing to mix with a whisk.
 Remove from the heat once the lamb gravy thickens after about 1 minute.

 Serve the lamb gravy on the side.
 Slice the lamb so it's easy to serve.

 Marinate the lamb ahead of time.
 Add the mashed garlic and lemon juice to the lamb about 2 to 4 hours prior to roasting.